-- You might stop going to meetings or you might stop doing service, both of which keep us highly integrated into our programs of recovery.
+- We might stop going to meetings or we might stop doing service, both of which keep us highly integrated into our programs of recovery.

-- You might stop being teachable, losing the ability to admit when you’re wrong and learn from your mistakes.
+- We might stop being teachable, losing the ability to admit when we’re wrong and learn from our mistakes.

-- You might slow your efforts to improve, such as studying the steps or working in therapy.
+- We might slow our efforts to improve, such as studying the steps or working in therapy.

 When complacency sets in, old self-deceptions begin to creep back in.
 Rationalizations to do something that may not be in our best interest suddenly begin to make a lot of sense.
-Rigid thinking may emerge, or you may find yourself trying too hard to explain why a risky situation is OK just this once.
-A substance abuser, while not necessarily looking for a mood-altering drug from his or her physician, might ‘forget’ to reveal that he or she is an addict in recovery.
+Rigid thinking may emerge, or we may find ourselves trying too hard to explain why a risky situation is OK just this once.

 Here are some tips for handling complacency in recovery:

-- Know when you are at risk.
-Practice daily mindfulness to maintain awareness of your moods, thoughts, and feelings.
-How connected are you feeling in your life?
-Do you have secrets?
-Do you feel the same as did when you were truly integrated into your program(s) of recovery?
+- Know when we are at risk.
+We need to practice daily mindfulness to maintain awareness of our moods, thoughts, and feelings.
+How connected are we feeling in our lives?
+Do we have secrets?
+Do we feel the same as we did when we were truly integrated into our program(s) of recovery?

 - Set realistic goals.
-Many addicts who start to fight complacency attempt to rework their lives overnight, bringing addictive thinking into their efforts to get back on track.
+Many addicts who start to fight complacency attempt to rework our lives overnight, bringing addictive thinking into our efforts to get back on track.
 It’s important to be realistic rather than trying to fix everything immediately.
 Overcommitting to unrealistic goals such as attending two or three meetings a day, seven days a week, creates a high risk of failure.
-Sex addicts may find this is a good time to reexamine boundary plans.
+We may find this is a good time to reexamine our boundary plans.
 Does a behavior need to be moved from one circle/boundary to another?

 - Stay connected.
 Connection is a powerful force for healing and recovery.
-Most addicts experience tremendous isolation and loneliness before quitting their addictive behaviors.
-New social networks in recovery are rewarding both interpersonally and intrapersonally, resulting in feelings of belonging, happiness, and connection.
-If you find that you’re feeling disconnected, reach out to your fellows in recovery by arriving at meetings early and staying for at least 15 minutes after the meeting ends to be social.
+Most addicts experience tremendous isolation and loneliness before quitting our addictive behaviors.
+New social networks in recovery are rewarding both interpersonally and intra-personally, resulting in feelings of belonging, happiness, and connection.
+If we find that we’re feeling disconnected, we must reach out to our fellows in recovery by arriving at meetings early and staying for at least 15 minutes after the meeting ends to be social.